reallyenglish/jobs/ruby_developer_in_uk.md

 What we use
 ===========

+* Ruby 1.9
-* Ruby on Rails 3, Ruby 1.9.3
+* Rails 3
-* Coffee script, jQuery, Sass with Compass
+* Coffeescript, jQuery, Sass with Compass
 * Mongodb, PostgreSQL
 * Rspec, Mini test
 * Resque
-* Objective C for iOS app development
 * Chef
 * Unicorn
 * Nginx, Varnish
 * FreeBSD

-etc...
+* Amazon EC2/S3
+* Heroku

 How to apply
 ============